dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 Now there are three scancodes thate are composed by  4 or 5, we are not going to cover them, but it can be a good exercise trying to find states for them too.
 The keys are Print Screen pressed/released and Pause (only pressed, it doesn't have a release state).

-Now the first question is: do we need to store the prefix?
-Well for this one the answer is that it mostly depends on the design decision for the driver, but it is not necessary, especially if we are going to translate the keyboard scancodes into kernel scancodes (in this way we don't store a set specific code, and supporting multiple scancode will require less code, since the translation into a symol will be done from the kernel code and not the scancode).
+The first question is: do we need to store the prefix?
+Well for this one the answer is that it mostly depends on the design decision for the driver, but it is not necessary, especially if we are going to translate the keyboard scancodes into kernel scancodes (in this way we don't store a set specific code, and supporting multiple scancode will require less code, since the translation into a symol will be done from the kernel code and not the scancodes).

 The state update is done by just updating the current_state variable.
 As already said that variable will start with the Normal State, so we will need an init function to e called before enabling the IRQ: